vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 >`yot -i ./examples/kubernetes/addLabels.yaml -o /tmp/new`

-## Prepend a Private Registry URL to All Container Images
+## Prepend a private registry URL to all container images

-In this example we use the `merge` action to take the images which are currently pointing to the Docker Hub registry (only base imagename:tag), and prepending with a private registry URL.
+In the following example, the `merge` action takes the images which are currently pointing to the Docker Hub registry (only base imagename:tag), and prepends with a private registry URL.

-We also demonstrate use of the `%v` format marker by inserting the original value into a new line comment.
+This example also demonstrates how the `%v` format marker is used to insert the original value into a new line comment.

 ```yaml
 ---